fyrox-book/fyrox-book.github.io/src/tutorials/fps/tutorial-1/fps-tutorial.md

 By default, `scene.rgs` scene is loaded, and it is our main scene, but for our player prefab we need a separate scene.
 Go to `File` menu and click `New Scene`.
 Save the scene in `data/player` folder as `player.rgs`.

-Great, now we ready to create the prefab.
+Great, now we are ready to create the prefab.
 Right-click on the `__ROOT__` node in the World Viewer and find `Replace Node` and select `Physics -> Rigid Body` there.
 By doing this, we've replaced the root node of the scene to be a rigid body.
-This is needed, because our player will be moving.
+This is needed because our player will be moving.

 ![replace node](editor_2.png)

 Select rigid body and set the `X/Y/Z Rotation Locked` properties to `true`, `Can Sleep` - to `false`.
-The first three properties prevents the rigid body from any undesired rotations and the last one prevents the rigid body to be excluded from simulation.s
+The first three properties prevents the rigid body from any undesired rotations and the last one prevents the rigid body from being excluded from simulations.

 ![rigid body props](rigid_body_props.png)